rust-lang/rfcs/text/0000-partial_types.md

 This proposal of Partial Types (A) for full control on parameters and arguments requires mixed-mutable (B) references and mixed-mutable dereference (of mixed-mutable references).

-Full implementation of mixed-mutable types (B) is welcomed, but minimal requirement is 2-links only of partly type variables as representative one variable of mixed-mutable type.
+Full implementation of mixed-mutable variables (B) is welcomed, but minimal requirement is 2-links only of partly type variables as representative one variable of mixed-mutable type.

-If mixed mutable types (B) is hard to implement, simple Multi-Selfs (C) alternative without mixed mutable types is possible, but it covers only part of problems.
+If mixed mutable variables (B) is hard to implement, simple Multi-Selfs (C) alternative without mixed mutable variables is possible, but it covers only part of problems.

 It is totally Ok if on "Stage 1" implements (A + C), then on "Stage 2" implements (B).